-While performing the duties of Regional Auditor, the volunteer is limited to the following locations, unless expressly authorized in writing by the Regional Commissioner to hold activities in another location.
+While performing the duties of Team Parent/Manager, the volunteer is limited to the following locations, unless expressly authorized in writing by the Regional Commissioner to hold or participate in activities at another location:

-- 1. Regularly scheduled and duly approved inside or outside AYSO activities; and - 2.
-Independent work at home alone, in committees of adults, or in a properly supervised situation with children.
+- 1. Assigned field locations. - 2.
+Regional meetings and sponsored events. - 3.
+Regularly scheduled and duly approved inside or outside AYSO activities. - 4.
+Independent work at home alone, in committees of adults, or in a properly approved and supervised situation with children.